 Too little water can harm your Arrowhead plant in more ways that one.
 It can cause dry leaves, lack of growth and nutrient deficiency.
 But one of the earlier signs of underwatering is drooping stems and leaves.
 This occurs commonly on plants with long stems as they need to carry the weight of the leaves.
 This is why it tends to happen a lot with Arrowheads.

-If you find that the stems and leaves look a little lifeless, it is most probably because the soil has been too dry for too long.
+If you find that the stems and leaves look a little droopy and lifeless, it is most probably because the soil has been too dry for too long.
 Stick a finger in the top few centimetres of the soil to check the moisture levels.
 You can also try lifting your Arrowhead if your plant is not that mature to see how light the pot feels.
 However, be careful not to injure yourself in the process.

 How to fix an underwatered Arrowhead:

 Your first instinct might be to give it loads of water straight away to compensate for the lack of it.
 However, it can actually be harmful to your Arrowhead if the soil goes from one extreme to the other and you might get a lot more problems than the initial drooping plant.
 Instead, you want to reintroduce frequent watering for a week or two and this should solve the problem.
 Over time keep an eye on how much you are watering your Arrowhead by checking the moisture in the soil frequently.

 Drooping leaves can indicate a lack of humidity

 If the soil isn’t particularly dry, the drooping stems on your Arrowhead could be due to a lack of humidity.
 Arrowheads are native to the tropics of Central and South America so they like quite humid environments and can struggle in homes with dry air.
 This can be especially damaging in winter months when we often have the heating on for several hours a day and are not opening the windows as much to circulate the air.